The Rewards of Cowboying - Part 3

 The rope is the cowboy’s tool, and it’s used every day by skilled riders in remote far flung places where a real job has got to be done.
 Roping is one of the real rewards of a cowboy’s life.

-More rewards of cowboying coming soon!
+More rewards of cowboying in part 4!